GitHub Spec Kit Review (2026): Spec-Driven Development for AI Coding

 • Implement: run your agent to execute against those tasks

-For teams, this creates explicit control points where you can reject or refine before the code changes multiply.
+For solo builders and teams, this creates explicit control points where you can reject or refine before the code changes multiply.

 How Specify CLI fits in